 This choice really comes down to your style of riding.
 2x drivetrains are an excellent choice for those who ride a wide range of surfaces and grades.
 Road riders also prefer 2x drivetrains because the steps between gears are smaller.
 The efficiency of a straighter chainline is a nice bonus as well.

-If you can make do with larger steps between gears and a slightly smaller gear range1x drivetrains are an excellent option.
+If you can make do with bigger gaps between gears and a slightly smaller gear range1x drivetrains are the better option.
 They offer ease of use and simplicity that is hard to beat.
 The longevity of 12 speed chains is a nice plus as well.

 Where do you stand on the 1x vs 2x drivetrain debate?
 Share your experience in the comments below!